jglrxavpok/Thoth/README.md

 Example:

 ```
-def helloWorld=Hello world!
+def helloWorld="Hello world!"
 ```

 Calling this function will return a neutral Translation object containing "Hello world!"

-If you want to use multiple functions in the same file (which you'll probably want), you need to specify the end of the function by adding the ``[end]`` keyword (it will be omitted in the rest of explanation if we're only using a single function as an example):
+If you want to use multiple functions in the same file (which you'll probably want), just add a new definition:

 ```
-def functionA=Hello from function A![end]
+def functionA=Hello from function A!

-def functionB=Hello from function B![end]
+def functionB=Hello from function B!
 ```

 ## Using an argument inside a function body